dinesh-prabhu/odin-recipes/README.md

-# recipies
+# odin-recipes
-Repository for The Odin Project's Foundations Recipies project.
+Repository for The Odin Project's Foundations Recipes project.